turboSMTP/turboSMTP-csharp/USAGE.md

 ## Query Suppressions

-The **Query** method is an asynchronous operation designed to retrieve paginated results of suppressions data based on specified query options.
+The **QueryAsync** method is an asynchronous operation designed to retrieve paginated results of suppressions data based on specified query options.
 The method takes a `SuppressionsQueryOptions` object as input and returns PagedListResults<Suppression> object, which contains the total number of records and a list of Suppresion objects.

 ```csharp
 //Create an instance of SuppressionsQueryOptions